allenpotts13/nsscapstone_trueachievements/resources/design-document.md

 Xbox is a well-known brand and one that is synonymous with gaming.
 A great website, TrueAchievements.com, leans into the achievement's gamers earn while gaming.
 They add their own score based on many factors, including difficulty, rarity, and other secret sauce algorithms.
-However, the one thing its lacking in is an app!
-Great web interface, no app!
+However, the one thing its lacking in is the ability to group your games up to help find and organize your information.

 I wish to build a TrueAchievements Service that will allow users to import their data, be able to search and even create groups of games to help better narrow their scopes.
 The groups feature is where the biggest benefit will be seen.